 Lorie Brown, RN, MN, JD, has maintained her life-long love of the nursing profession.
 She graduated from Indiana University School of Nursing with a BSN in 1982.
 She then attended the University of California at Los Angeles School of Nursing and obtained a Master’s Degree.

 A dedicated nurse for twelve years, she practiced in medical-surgical nursing, gynecology, urology, neurosurgery, orthopedics, general surgery and home health care.
-She maintains her license, and is a camp nurse every summer.
+She maintains her license.

 The frustrating limitations caused by antiquated rules, nursing culture, and even unit status quo caused Lorie to shift her focus to law.

 Ms. Brown studied Law at Indiana University, earning her J.D. in 1990.
 For over 23 years, she’s been representing nurses and other health professionals.
 Lorie Brown is currently working as a Nurse Attorney and President of Brown Law Office, a national law firm for nurses.